faizahmmd/swipe_detector/README.md

 # swipe_detector

 <p align="center">
-  <strong>Swipe Detector</strong> is flutter package to detect swipe direction whether it downwards, upwards, lest or right.
+  <strong>Swipe Detector</strong> is flutter package to detect swipe direction whether it is downwards, upwards, left or right.
 </p>

 # Table of contents